pixijs/pixijs.com/docs/guides/components/graphics.md

 The problem is that the function names are centered around *drawing*, which is an action that puts pixels on the screen.
 But in spite of that, the Graphics object is really about *building*.

-Let's look a bit deeper at that `drawRect()` call.
-When you call `drawRect()`, PixiJS doesn't actually draw anything.
+Let's look a bit deeper at that `rect()` call.
+When you call `rect()`, PixiJS doesn't actually draw anything.
 Instead, it stores the rectangle you "drew" into a list of geometry for later use.
 If you then add the Graphics object to the scene, the renderer will come along, and ask the Graphics object to render itself.
 At that point, your rectangle actually gets drawn - along with any other shapes, lines, etc. that you've added to the geometry list.

 Once you understand what's going on, things start to make a lot more sense.
 When you use a Graphics object as a mask, for example, the masking system uses that list of graphics primitives in the geometry list to constrain which pixels make it to the screen.
 There's no drawing involved.